Gmagon/src.gmagon.com/source/products/store/trytomp3/features.md

-## 2. Support some digital video and movie file extension
+## 2. Support a wide variety of digital video and movie file extensions

 File extensions used for **various multimedia** file types - movies, films, videos, animations and other file types related to digital video software, **video players** and digital video editing.
 Video and multimedia files represent a huge group of file types that contain digitally capturing, recording, processing, storing, transmitting, and reconstructing a sequence of still images representing scenes in motion, often together with an audio track (sound, music, etc.), which in essence means that a "video file" is but a container for all the multimedia data used during the playback.